The moduli space of multi-scale differentials: Normal forms for differentials

-This section provides auxiliary statements for normal forms for differentials on Riemann surfaces, and for families degenerating to a nodal Riemann surface.
+This section provides auxiliary statements for the normal forms for differentials on Riemann surfaces, and for families of differentials whose underlying Riemann surfaces degenerate to a nodal Riemann surface.
 There are two types of statements.
 The first is for a fixed Riemann surface, in fact a disk or an annulus.
 If moreover the differential is fixed, this goes back to Strebel.
-For a varying differential we proved such a normal form statement in~\cite[\S\,4.2]{strata} and we give a slight generalization below.
+For a varying differential we proved such a normal form statement in~\cite[Section~4.2]{strata} and we give a slight generalization below.
 The second type of normal form theorem is for differentials on a family of surfaces whose topology changes.
 This statement has two subcases corresponding to the local situation at vertical nodes and horizontal nodes, respectively.

 We first recall Strebel's standard local coordinates for meromorphic differentials in the complex plane.
 A meromorphic differential~$\omega$ defined on a neighborhood of $0$ in~$\CC$ has two local conformal invariants, its order of vanishing $k = \ord_0\omega$ and its residue $r = \Res_0\omega$.
-Strebel constructed a standard normal form for~$\omega$, which depends only on~$k$ and~$r$.
+Strebel constructed a normal form for~$\omega$, which depends only on~$k$ and~$r$.